KevinAndrewHudnall/Information-and-the-living-tree-of-life/README.md

 - Filters out unresolved comparisons using a user-provided `Conv_Tol` matrix
 - Core function behind Figures 8, 9, and 10 in the manuscript, enabling scalable evaluation of pairwise information structure and observer-relative time dynamics

 ### `Main_Script.m`

 **Warning: This script is computationally intensive.**
-It performs large-scale simulation and analysis and is designed to run on machines with **multiple CPU cores and ≥32 GB RAM**.
+It performs large-scale simulation and analysis and is designed to run on machines with **multiple CPU cores and high GB RAM**.
 It is not suitable for laptops or low-memory environments.
+Reducing ITERATIONS will reduce computational expense.

 ---